• Recipes

 How to Cook Chicken Wings in the Oven

-Using a steamer basket and pot with a lid, bring 1 inch of water to a simmer.
+Steam: Using a steamer basket and pot with a lid, bring 1 inch of water to a simmer.
 Fill up the steamer basket with the chicken wings and place over the pot.
 Put the lid on and steam for 10 minutes.
 You may need to steam in batches if all of the wings do not fit in the basket.

 After 10 minutes remove the wings from the steamer and place on a cooling rack.
 Pat the wings with a paper towel to dry them completely.
 Place the rack over a sheet tray lined with parchment paper.

-Place the chicken wings in the refrigerator to chill for at least 1 hour.
+Chill: Place the chicken wings in the refrigerator to chill for at least 1 hour.

-After the wings have cooled place them in a 425° F oven.
+Roast: After the wings have cooled place them in a 425° F oven.
 Roast the chicken wings for 20 minutes, rotate the wings and roast for another 20 minutes or until crispy.

-Making the "Spicyaki" Sauce (Spicy Teriyaki)
+How to Make "Spicyaki" Sauce (Spicy Teriyaki)

 A few minutes before the wings are done start the spicyaki sauce.

-In a small sauce pan over medium low heat add ¾ cup of teriyaki sauce and 2 tablespoons of the spicy sauce.
+In a small saucepan over medium low heat add ¾ cup of teriyaki sauce and 2 tablespoons of the spicy sauce.
 For a spicier sauce add more of the spicy sauce, starting with 1 tablespoon at a time until you reach the desired spice level.
 Mix well to combine.
 Heat the sauce just long enough to combine the two sauces and heat them up.

 Once the wings are done, place them in a large bowl along with the sauce and toss until coated evenly.
 Enjoy!

-Teriyaki Sauce
+Teriyaki Salmon

 Tried This Recipe?